Opinion | A scorching reply to Georgia’s vile new voting law unmasks a big GOP lie

 Georgia Republicans just passed a far-reaching voter suppression law that is shockingly blatant in its efforts to restrict voting.
 It was signed Thursday by Gov. Brian Kemp (R), as one Democratic lawmaker who sought to watch was arrested.

 In multiple ways, the measure appears designed to target African American voters, the very voters who drove the 2020 Democratic wins.
-That complaint is at the core of a new lawsuit launched on Thursday night against the law.
+That complaint is at the core of a new lawsuit filed on Thursday night against the law.

 But the lawsuit also exposes — in a fresh way — the appalling dishonesty of Republicans who continue using former president Donald Trump’s lie about the election to justify voter suppression efforts everywhere.